talon-one/talon_go/docs/CampaignVersions.md

 **StageRevision** | Pointer to **bool** | Flag for determining whether we use current revision when sending requests with staging API key.  | [optional] [default to false]

 ## Methods

+### GetRevisionFrontendState

+`func (o *CampaignVersions) GetRevisionFrontendState() string`

+GetRevisionFrontendState returns the RevisionFrontendState field if non-nil, zero value otherwise.

+### GetRevisionFrontendStateOk

+`func (o *CampaignVersions) GetRevisionFrontendStateOk() (string, bool)`

+GetRevisionFrontendStateOk returns a tuple with the RevisionFrontendState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasRevisionFrontendState

+`func (o *CampaignVersions) HasRevisionFrontendState() bool`

+HasRevisionFrontendState returns a boolean if a field has been set.

+### SetRevisionFrontendState

+`func (o *CampaignVersions) SetRevisionFrontendState(v string)`

+SetRevisionFrontendState gets a reference to the given string and assigns it to the RevisionFrontendState field.

 ### GetActiveRevisionId